 Part 1 of the series can be found here: Overview and setting the stage

-Gyula Gömbös, born 26/12/1886, was a career military man (rising to the rank of staff captain) of German and Hungarian (some little nobility) descent, a Lutheran and fierce nationalist; his influences while politically maturing included H.S.
+Gyula Gömbös, born 26/12/1886, was a career military man (rising to the rank of staff captain) of German and Hungarian (some untitled nobility) descent, a Lutheran and fierce nationalist; his influences while politically maturing included H.S.
 Chamberlain (Hitler’s “John the Baptist”) and the prominent Hungarian writer Dezső Szabó.
-Szabó could be described as proto-fascistic in his views: antisemitic, a belief in the need for social dogma and education, extoling the virtues of a strong disciplinary division within the populace and that the peasantry “were the best characteristic of the people” who needed to be persevered and protected as “only they remained true to the values of the culture”.
+Szabó could be described as proto-fascistic in his views: highly antisemitic, a belief in the need for social dogma and education, extoling the virtues of a strong disciplinary division within the populace and that the peasantry “were the best characteristic of the people” who needed to be persevered and protected as “only they remained true to the values of the culture”.

 Unfortunately, beyond the reduction of censorship, little of the 95 points came to fruition due to constant stymying by conservative forces and resistance by private capital to corporatisation.
-Such little progress had been made by 1934 (except for the beginnings of a mass totalitarian party via the establishment of party organisations throughout the country) that Gömbös was beginning to severely lose the confidence of supporters from all sectors.
-Seeking to escape the conservative “deep state” he forced new elections in 1935 and thanks to intense propaganda and, to be honest, quite a-bit of voter intimidation managed to not only increase the number of seats held by the party but also to change over many of the entrenched Bethlan supporters for his own men.
+Such little progress had been made by 1934 (except for the beginnings of a mass party via the establishment of party organisations throughout the country) that Gömbös was beginning to quickly lose the confidence of supporters from all sectors.
+Seeking to escape the conservative “deep state” he forced new elections in 1935 and thanks to intense propaganda and, to be honest, quite a-bit of voter intimidation managed to not only increase the number of seats held by the National Unity Party but also to change over many of the entrenched Bethlan supporters for his own men.
 But it was all too little too late, the far-right had lost so much confidence in him by then that more radical men were appearing and rapidly gaining notice (next instalment) and even finally publicly promising actual land reform and firmly recommitting to the previous points on labour and social reform didn’t sway them back.
 On the conservative old-guard side, despite Gömbös’s new parliamentary power, Horthy was still very much the true authority in the country and a political bloc of trade unionists and Christian conservatives against the idea of a one-party state and fascist reform had formed under him.
 By early 1936 Horthy told his supporters that he would remove Gömbös from power if not for the fact that the man had developed chronic kidney disease, which took his life on 6th of October that year.

 *There was in fact another prime minister for about a year between these two, but it was half hearted attempt to deflect from Bethlan’s failures before turning to the “far-right”.